-Seventy-five per cent of all birthing units in New Zealand are now using this oral dextrose gel treatment, and they are reporting reductions in the number of babies admitted to neonatal intensive care units for low blood sugar.
-Similar reports are appearing around the world, including in the UK, Australia, and the US.
+Seventy-five per cent of all birthing units in New Zealand are now using this treatment, and they are also reporting reductions in the number of babies admitted to intensive care for low blood glucose levels.
+Similar reports, including improved breast-feeding rates, are appearing around the world, including from the UK, Australia, and the US.

 Rick Fright & Bruce McCallum – ARANZ Medical

 Rick Fright and Bruce McCallum co-founded ARANZ Medical in 1995.

 ARANZ has created a suite of diagnostic and data management tools designed to improve patient wound care management as well as clinical and financial efficiencies.